brainsiq/hapi-boom-decorators/README.md

 })
 ```

-Check the [boom documentation](https://github.com/hapijs/boom#overview) for all available methods.
-Every 4xx and 5xx error type has been implemented in hapi-boom-decorators with the same function signature e.g. `reply.xxx([message], [data])`.
+Check the [boom documentation](https://github.com/hapijs/boom#overview) for all available functions.
+Every 4xx and 5xx error type has been implemented, and the parameters to each function in hapi-boom-decorators are the same as the parameters to the boom function.
+In addition:

 * [wrap](https://github.com/hapijs/boom#wraperror-statuscode-message) - `reply(Boom.wrap(err, 500, 'a message'))` can be written as `reply.boom(500, err, 'a message')`
 * [create](https://github.com/hapijs/boom#createstatuscode-message-data) - `reply(Boom.create(500, 'a message', {}))` can be written as `reply.boom(500, 'a message', {})`